Erd\H{o}s-P\'osa property of chordless cycles and its applications: Concluding remarks

 \section{Concluding remarks}

-We show that the class of cycles of length at least $4$ has the Erd\H{o}s-P\'osa property under the induced subgraph relation, with a gap function $f(k)=ck^2\log k$ for some constant $c$.
+We show that the class of cycles of length at least $4$ has the Erd\H{o}s-P\'osa property under the induced subgraph relation, with a gap function $f(k)=c_1k^2\log k+c_2$ for some constants $c_1$ and $c_2$.
 A natural question is whether an improved bound can be obtained.
-A lower bound $c'k\log k$ for some constant $c'$ is known for the Erd\H{o}s-P\'osa property on cycles.
+A lower bound $c'k\log k$ for some constant $c'$ is known for the Erd\H{o}s-P\'osa property on cycles~\cite{ErdosP1965}.
 The following reduction shows that this is also a lower bound on a gap function for holes.
 Given a graph $G$, let $G'$ be a graph obtained by subdividing each edge of $G$ once.
-Then the girth of $G'$ is at least four, and there is an obvious one-to-one correspondence between cycles of $G$ and holes of $G'$.
-Since we may assume that a minimum-size vertex set hitting every hole of $G'$ contains no subdividing vertex, the packing and covering numbers for cycles of $G$ equals the packing and covering numbers for holes of $G'$, respectively.
+Then the girth of $G'$ is at least $4$, and there is an obvious one-to-one correspondence between cycles of $G$ and holes of $G'$.
+Since we may assume that a minimum-sized vertex set hitting every hole of $G'$ contains no subdividing vertex, the packing and covering numbers for cycles of $G$ equals the packing and covering numbers for holes of $G'$, respectively.

 One might ask whether or not variants of cycles satisfy the Erd\H{o}s-P\'osa property under the induced subgraph relation.
 We list some of open problems. \begin{itemize} \item It was shown in~\cite{KakimuraKM2011, PontecorviW2012} that any graph with a vertex set $S$ contains either $k+1$ vertex-disjoint $S$-cycles or a vertex set of size $O(k\log k)$ hitting all $S$-cycles, where $S$-cycles are cycles intersecting $S$.
-Whether or not the class of cycles of length at least $4$ intersecting a prescribed set $S$ has the Erd\H{o}s-P\'osa property under the induced subgraph relation is not known. \item Huyne, Joos, and Wollan~\cite{HuyneJW2017} generalized the results of~\cite{KakimuraKM2011, PontecorviW2012} to $(S_1, S_2)$-cycles, which intersect two prescribed vertex sets $S_1$ and $S_2$.
-The same question can be asked for the cycle of length at least $4$ intersecting two prescribed sets $S_1$ and $S_2$. \item Thomassen~\cite{Thomassen1988} proved that even cycles has the Erd\H{o}s-P\'osa property.
+As a generalization, Bruhn, Joos, and Schaudt~\cite{BruhnJS2017} showed that the class of long $S$-cycles also has the Erd\H{o}s-P\'osa property.
+It is easy to see that the class of $S$-cycles has the Erd\H{o}s-P\'osa property under the induced subgraph relation, because every $S$-cycle contains an induced $S$-cycle.
+Determining whether or not the class of $S$-cycles of length at least $4$ has the Erd\H{o}s-P\'osa property under the induced subgraph relation is an open problem. \item Huynh, Joos, and Wollan~\cite{HuyneJW2017} generalized the results of~\cite{KakimuraKM2011, PontecorviW2012} to $(S_1, S_2)$-cycles, which intersect two prescribed vertex sets $S_1$ and $S_2$.
+The same question can be asked for the cycles of length at least $4$ intersecting two prescribed sets $S_1$ and $S_2$. \item Thomassen~\cite{Thomassen1988} proved that the class of even cycles has the Erd\H{o}s-P\'osa property.
 One might ask whether the class of even cycles has the Erd\H{o}s-P\'osa property under the induced subgraph relation. \end{itemize}